 11. Tongue Piercing

 Tongue piercing also causes inflamed papillae.
+Generally, it leads to bumps on your tongue to appear.
 The infections after tongue piercing are swelling, redness, discharge or bleeding fluids on your tongue may tender the taste buds at the end of tongue or tip of the tongue.

 This leads to enlarged taste buds and causes tingling or burning sensation on the sides of the tongue.